Welcome to NamRA's Whistleblowing Section

 At the Namibia Revenue Agency (NamRA), we are committed to upholding transparency, integrity, and accountability in all our operations.
 The NamRA Whistleblower Hotline provides a secure and confidential platform for individuals to report tax fraud, corruption, and other misconduct that undermines the integrity of our tax and customs systems.
 To help you understand how the hotline works, we have compiled a list of frequently asked questions (FAQs) in an easy-to-read infographic.

-Welcome to the latest issue of the NamRA Communique Wagon January to March 2025 Vol. 18 Edition.
-This quarterly newsletter highlights major developments, activities and achievements from across the Authority during the last quarter of 2025.
+Welcome to the latest issue of the NamRA Communique Wagon Aprilto June 2025 Vol. 19 Edition.
+This quarterly newsletter highlights major developments, activities and achievements from across the Authority during the first quarter of